 2. Use Excel Hide Option to Remove Unused Cells

-In the second method, we will use the hide option to remove unused cells in Excel.
+In the second method, we will use the hide option to remove or hide unused cells in Excel.
 Here, we will use a dataset that doesn’t contain any blank cells.
 For this reason, we will remove all the cells except the range A1:E10.